Japanese beetle: Pest control

 Research performed by many US extension service branches has shown that pheromone traps attract more beetles than they catch; under favorable conditions, only up to three quarters of the insects attracted to a trap will be captured by it.
-Traps are most effective when spread out over an entire community, and downwind and at the borders (i.e., as far away as possible, particularly upwind), of managed property containing plants being protected.
+Traps are most effective when spread out over an entire community and downwind and at the borders (i.e., as far away as possible, particularly upwind) of managed property containing plants being protected.

 When present in small numbers, the beetles may be manually controlled using a soap-water spray mixture, shaking a plant in the morning hours and disposing of the fallen beetles, or simply picking them off attractions such as rose flowers, since the presence of beetles attracts more beetles to that plant.

 Several insect predators and parasitoids have been introduced to the United States for biocontrol.
 Two of them, the fly Istocheta aldrichi, a parasite of adult beetles, and the solitary wasp Tiphia vernalis, a parasite of larvae, are well established with significant but variable rates of parasitism.
-Tiphia vernalis reproduces by locating beetle grubs through digging, and on finding one paralyzes it with a sting and lays an egg on it; on hatching, the wasp larva consumes the grub.
-Istocheta aldrichi instead seeks out adult female beetles and lays eggs on the their thoraxes, allowing its larvae to burrow into the insect's body and kill it in this manner.
-A female I. aldrichi can lay up to 100 eggs over two weeks, and the rapidity with which its larvae kill their hosts allows use of these flies to suppress beetle populations before they can themselve reproduce.
+Tiphia vernalis reproduces by locating beetle grubs through digging, and on finding one, it paralyzes it with a sting and lays an egg on it; on hatching, the wasp larva consumes the grub.
+Istocheta aldrichi instead seeks out adult female beetles and lays eggs on their thoraxes, allowing its larvae to burrow into the insect's body and kill it in this manner.
+A female I. aldrichi can lay up to 100 eggs over two weeks, and the rapidity with which its larvae kill their hosts allows the use of these flies to suppress beetle populations before they can themselves reproduce.

-Soil-dwelling nematodes are known to seek out and prey on Japanese beetle grubs during the subterranean portion of their life cycle by entering larvae and reproducing within their bodies.
+Soil-dwelling entomopathogenic nematodes are known to seek out and prey on Japanese beetle grubs during the subterranean portion of their life cycle by entering larvae and reproducing within their bodies.
 Varieties that have seen commercial use as pest control agents include Steinernema glaseri and Heterorhabditis bacteriophora.

+Recent studies have begun to explore a microsporidian pathogen, Ovavesicula popilliae, as a form of biocontrol against Japanese beetles.
+Initially discovered in 1987, O. popilliae has been observed inhabiting the malpighian tubules of third-instar larvae.
+This leads to swelling, inefficiency in the gut, and potentially cause microsporidiosis in the infected beetles.
+This infection weakens the beetle and creates a suitable breeding ground for opportunistic pathogens.